hardikg2907/Syntaq/README.md

 - [x] Use uploadthing for photo upload
 - [x] Make route for photo deletion
 - [x] Make a page for each hackathon (basic)
+- [] Invitations for team and team forming
 - [] Make edit page for hackathon
 - [] Maybe try a slug for each hackathon instead of id
 - [] Add theming options for each hackathon